blackmonk69/SQL_DATAWAREHOUSE/README.md

 (As a matter of fact in some cases the cleaning and ordering of data can be done with SQL, Pandas or PowerBI).

 ## Data Modeling
-Taking the raw data and organizing it, structiring it in a meaningful way.That is to say we take the tables we have previously uploaded and cleaned and we will build new objects with them.
+Taking the raw data and organizing it, structuring it in a meaningful way.That is to say we take the tables we have previously uploaded and cleaned and we will build new objects with them.
 In our case the entities are:

 * Customers
 * Orders